 But perhaps most importantly, the agri-food systems being established in Ethiopia must remain in harmony with the country’s diverse cultures and landscapes.
-For food production is as much as cultural activity as it it an economic development activity and people should remain the center of focus for any agri-food system reforms.
+For food production is as much as cultural activity as it is an economic development activity and local people and communities must benefit from and be a partner in any agri-food system reforms.

-This could be the key to unlocking a unique sustainable development pathway in Ethiopia that meets the country’s economic development ambitions while preserving its unique cultures and landscapes.
+This could be the key to unlocking a unique sustainable development pathway in Ethiopia that meets the country’s socio-economic development ambitions while preserving important aspects of its unique cultures and landscapes.